Communist front: Canada

 The Relief Camp Workers' Union (RCWU) was the union into which the inmates of the Canadian government relief camps were organized in the early 1930s.
 It was affiliated with the Workers' Unity League, the trade union umbrella of the Communist Party of Canada.
 The organization is best known for organizing the On-to-Ottawa Trek during the Great Depression.

 The United Jewish People's Order is a secular socialist Jewish cultural, political and educational fraternal organization in Canada.
-The UJPO traces its history to 1926 and the founding of the Labour League.
+The UJPO traces its history to 1926 and the founding of the Jewish Labour League Mutual Benefit Society.
 It was for many years associated with the Labor-Progressive Party, as the Communist Party of Canada was known.

 United Kingdom

 The general secretary Albert Fava of the Gibraltar Confederation of Labour was deported by the Governor on the grounds of being a member of the Communist Party.

 Australia

 Davidson argues that in Australia with the onset of the Great Depression, "Support for Communist front organizations increased."
 Examples include the Movement Against War and Fascism and the Australian Writers' League.

 British intelligence infiltrated several Communist fronts in Australia, looking for organized efforts to block Britain's Cold War policies.